ethereum/EIPs/EIPS/eip-versioning-scheme-for-eips.md

   TODO: Remove this comment before submitting
 -->

-Once an EIP has moved out of Draft status, it MUST use the EIP versioning scheme outlined below.
-It MAY already use the versioning scheme in Draft status, which could be useful if the specification is already being implemented.
+Once an EIP has moved out of "Draft" status, it MUST use the EIP versioning scheme outlined below.
+It MAY already use the versioning scheme in "Draft" status, which could be useful if the specification is actively being implemented.
+If more than one team is implementing the specification, it is RECOMMENDED to change the EIP's status to "Review".

 The EIP versioning scheme MUST follow a semantic versioning scheme of `MAJOR.MINOR.PATCH`, which is applied as follows:

-1. `MAJOR`: A breaking change to the specifications that requires an implementation change and change to the reference tests.
+1. `MAJOR`: A breaking change to the specifications that requires an implementation change and a change to the reference tests.
 2. `MINOR`: An addition to the specifications that does not require changing an existing implementation, but requires additional implementation and additional test coverage to be added to the reference tests.
-3. `PATCH`: A cosmetic change to or reformulation of the specifications text without specification change.
+3. `PATCH`: Any cosmetic change to, or a reformulation of, the EIP without specification change.

-Before the EIP has moved out of Draft status, the version number MUST have `MAJOR` version `0` and upon moving to `Review` status, the version number MUST be updated to `1.0.0`.
+Before the EIP has moved out of Draft status and is being versioned, the version number MUST initially have `MAJOR` version `0`.

-For every iteration of changes made to an EIP in a PR made to ethereum/EIPs, the PR author MUST add a new entry to the CHANGELOG section of the EIP that outlines the changes made within the PR.
+For every change made to an EIP via a PR made to ethereum/EIPs, the PR author MUST add a new entry to the CHANGELOG section of the EIP that outlines the changes made within the PR.
 This CHANGELOG entry MUST include the following:

 1. A new version number that follows the semantic versioning scheme outlined above.
 2. The date when the changes where introduced.
 3. A link to the ethereum/EIPs PR that implements the changes.
 4. A line for each change made to the EIP's specifications that includes a short description of the change.

-Additionally, the updated version must be added to the metadata header of the EIP's markdown file, so that it may be programmatically parsed.
+Additionally, the new version MUST be added to the metadata header of the EIP's markdown file (to a new "version" field), so that it may be easily parsed.

+Tooling SHOULD be added to the ethereum/EIPs repository that checks that the CHANGELOG is updated and that the version number in the metadata header matches the latest version number in the CHANGELOG.

 ## Rationale